Château Haut-Bailly 2016 - Grand Cru Classé

 Wine rated (2021 guide) 98/100

-Wonderful aromas of tobacco, sweet fruit, and licorice are followed by a full body with ultra-fine tannins that caress every inch of your palate.
+Wonderful aromas of tobacco, sweet fruit, and licorice give way to a full-bodied palate with ultra-fine tannins that caress every inch of your palate.
 I love the length and subtlety of this young wine.
 Magnificent.
-Drink after 2024.
+Best enjoyed after 2024.

 Jeb Dunnuck